VowpalWabbit/coba/README.md

  ## Workflow

- Coba is architected around a simple workflow: Environments -> Learners -> Experiment -> Results.
+ Coba is architected around a simple workflow: Learners -> Environments -> Experiments -> Results.

  Environments represent unique CB problems that need to be solved.
 Learners are the CB algorithms that we can use to learn policies.
 Experiments are combinations of Environments and Learners that we want to evaluate.
 And Results are the outcome of an Experiment, containing all the data from the Experiment.

+ ## Learners

+ Learners are algorithms which are able to improve their action selection through interactions with environments.

+ A number of algorithms are provided natively with Coba for quick comparsions.
+These include:

+ * All contextual bandit learners in VowpalWabbit
+ * UCB1-Tuned Bandit Learner by Auer et al. 2002
+ * LinUCB by Chu et al. 2011
+ * Corral by Agarwal et al. 2017

  ## Environments